elisa82/haselREC/README.md

 For inquiries: ezuccolo@ogs.it

+# NEW:
-# NEW: Kik-NET strong ground motion database and code-based record selection!
+ * Kik-NET strong ground motion database and code-based record selection!
+ * record selection according to NTC18 (both single and two-component record selection)!

 # Installation
 haselREC has the following dependencies: